yelog/i18n.nvim/README.md

 > [!WARNING]
 > This plugin is currently in an early stage of rapid validation and development.
 Configuration and API may change significantly at any time.
 Please use with caution and keep an eye on the changelog.

-## Key features
+## ✨ Key Features

-- Parse translation files in JSON, YAML, .properties and JS/TS (Tree-sitter based) formats.
+- 📄 Parse translation files (JSON, YAML, .properties, JS/TS via Tree-sitter).
-- Flatten nested translation objects into dot-separated keys (e.g. `system.title`).
+- 🧩 Flatten nested translation objects into dot-separated keys (e.g. `system.title`).
-- Support static project configuration with language lists and flexible file patterns.
+- 🗂 Flexible project configuration (locales & file patterns).
-- Inline virtual text display and popup helpers to preview translations (via Neovim API).
+- 👁 Inline virtual text & popup helpers to preview translations.
-- Recursive variable expansion in file patterns (e.g. `{module}`, `{locales}`).
+- 🔁 Recursive placeholder expansion in file patterns (e.g. `{module}`, `{locales}`).
-- Fast, zero-dependency core (relies on Neovim builtin APIs and Tree-sitter).
+- ⚡ Fast, zero-dependency core (Neovim built-ins + Tree-sitter).

-## Requirements
+## 📦 Requirements

 - Neovim 0.8+ (Tree-sitter integration required)
 - A Tree-sitter parser for JavaScript/TypeScript installed for files parsing

-## Installation (lazy.nvim)
+## 🛠 Installation (lazy.nvim)

 Example configuration using lazy.nvim: